DillonKyleDev/FlatEngine2D/README.md

 ## Oct.
 5th, 2025 - Multi-threaded RenderPasses

 After some trial and error, I was able to get multi-threading working using std::threads and split the work of each RenderPass into it's own thread.
-As far as I can tell, everything is working as it should be, but the performance gain from doing so is not as noticable as it was from grouping the Meshes by Material/Pipeline before rendering them (at least while only rendering a handful of Meshes).
-Of course, as the load increases, the performance boost from multi-threading will be more noticable.</br>
+There is a crash that I haven't solved yet related to memory allocation and it's probably either in my threading implementation, or is bubbling up because of it.
+The performance gain from threading is not as significant as I was expecting, but maybe there is something incorrect about my implementation.
+Of course, as the load increases, the performance boost from multi-threading will probably be more noticable compared to without it.</br>

+My next step is to look into more ways of decreasing time spent on the CPU side submitting Mesh data to the GPU.
+As the number of Meshes grows, I'll need a way to batch them to reduce total calls made to expensive Vulkan functions.</br>

-I'll be doing some stress testing in the very near future to test the limits of the new implementation.
+I'll be doing some stress testing in the very near future to test the limits of the new implementation, in addition to doing some research on batching best practices.

 ## Oct.
 4th, 2025 - Multiple Viewport Rendering